 Customers

-The Customer section in Treblle provides a comprehensive view of your API’s usage by individual customers.
+The Customer Dashboard in Treblle provides a comprehensive view of your API’s usage by individual customers.

 It helps you understand how different customers interact with your API, identify trends in their usage patterns, and pinpoint potential issues or areas for improvement.